munirmahmud/Roadmap-DevOps-Projects/Server-Performance-Stats/README.md

-# Roadmap-DevOps-Projects
-A collection of hands-on DevOps projects based on the roadmap.sh DevOps guide.
-Perfect for practicing real-world skills and building my DevOps portfolio.

 ## Server Stats - Lightweight Server Performance Tool

 A simple and portable Bash script to analyze key server performance metrics on any Linux system.